 Traci received a B.S. degree from California State University, Fresno in Recreation Administration and Leisure Studies, with an emphasis in Therapeutic Recreation.
 She has been a CCLS and TR Specialist for 20 years working with children and adolescents of various populations, including spinal cord injuries, rehabilitation, burn injuries, plastic surgery, medical-surgery, orthopedics, infectious diseases, hematology/oncology, palliative care and hospice.
 Most recently, she has been working in the hospital in a pediatric and PICU setting.
 Traci is an active member of the palliative care team.
 She is currently a board member with the CACLP, a member of the Child Life Council, and board president for Safe Kids Greater Sacramento.

-Kristen received a BS degree from the University of Tennessee, Knoxville in Education focusing on Recreation Therapy and her M.Ed from the University of Missouri in Information Science and Learning Technologies.
-She has been a dually certified CCLS and CTRS for over 20 years, spending a majority of her career at Stanford Children’s Health, covering Oncology/ Stem Cell Transplant, Cardiac Surgery/ Transplant and the Pediatric Emergency Department.
-Kristen currently works at UCSF Benioff Children’s Hospital in San Francisco covering PICU and is the student coordinator.
-On the side, Kristen builds websites from her personal website My Child Life, is the Communications Manager for Child Life United and teaches online Child Life courses at UCSB Extension and at Eastern Washington University.
+Kristen received a BS degree from the University of Tennessee, Knoxville in Education focusing on Recreation Therapy, and her M.Ed from the University of Missouri in Information Science and Learning Technologies.
+She has been a dually certified CCLS and CTRS for over 20 years, spending a majority of her career at Stanford Children’s Health, working in a variety of units.
+Kristen currently works at UCSF Benioff Children’s Hospital in San Francisco working as a Child Life Specialist III / Student Program Coordinator.
+Kristen is currently working as the Comfort Promise Child Life Specialist on a hospital wide - cross bay initiative to decrease needle pain for patients.
+On the side, Kristen teaches Child Life courses at UCSB Extension, San Francisco State University and Sonoma State University.